Photo by Matthew Henry / Unsplash

 CREATE INDEX `users_enabled_idx` ON `users`(`enabled`);

-- Create a deploy request:
+- Create a deployment request:

 pscale deploy-request create auth-db add-forgotten-indexes